-Inbank is obliged to maintain a minimum level of capital in relation to credit, market, and operational risk (Pillar I) but also to carry out an internal evaluation of additional capital required for risk not covered elsewhere (Pillar II).
+Inbank is required to maintain a minimum level of capital in relation to credit, market, and operational risk (Pillar I) but also to carry out an internal evaluation of additional capital required for risk not covered elsewhere (Pillar II).
 See Table 3, Table 4, and Table 5 below for details on Inbank's capital requirements according to Pillar I and Pillar II as well as Inbank's capital adequacy.
-Further information on the composition of Inbank's capital base can be found in Annexes 1 to 4.
-The internal risk appetite limit is set at the current capital requirement ratio plus 0.5% for each of the three capital ratios (Common Equity Tier 1, Tier 1, and Total Capital).
+Further information regarding Inbank's capital and risk exposure amounts can be found in Annexes 1 to 4.
+The internal risk appetite limit is set at the current capital requirement ratio plus 1% for each of the three capital ratios (Common Equity Tier 1, Tier 1, and Total Capital).

 In addition to the capital required by Pillar I and Pillar II, Inbank is required to maintain an additional capital conservation buffer of 2.5% of the total risk exposure.
-A countercyclical capital buffer requirement and systemic risk buffer requirement have both remained at 0% from Q2 2020 due to COVID-19 outbreak.
+Due to the changes in Estonian and Czechia countercyclical buffers, Inbank has a countercyclical buffer requirement of 0.35% of total risk exposure (Annex 7).
+The systemic risk buffer requirement has remained at 0% since Q2 2020.